-Honis describes a complete, step-by-step procedure on how to disassemble a C-2000 Z on his Web site.
-He and other astroimagers are experimenting with adding thermoelectric cooling to the digital camera's CCD detector.
+Honis describes a complete, step-by-step procedure on how to disassemble a C-2000 Z. He and other astroimagers are experimenting with adding thermoelectric cooling to the digital camera's CCD detector.
 Thermoelectric cooling systems are currently used in many astronomical CCD cameras.

 Bear in mind that modifying your camera will void its warranty, so proceed at your own risk.
 Failure to take proper precautions can result in permanent damage to the camera’s sensitive electronics and/or optics.
 "After disassembly and reassembly my camera functioned properly, but your camera may not," warns Honis.